vivid-inc/ash-ra-template/ash-ra-template/README.md

 ## Requirements

 - Java 8 and all subsequent LTS releases (currently: Java 8 and Java 11).
 Java 8, because it strikes a good balance between wide adoption and long-term stability.
-- Clojure 1.9.0, for [spec](https://clojure.org/guides/spec), and because it is compatible with a ``clojure.alpha.tools.deps`` version that has reasonable Maven-style dependency resolving abilility.
+- Clojure 1.9.0, for [spec](https://clojure.org/guides/spec), and because it is compatible with a ``clojure.alpha.tools.deps`` version that has reasonable Maven-style dependency resolution capability.

 <a name="quickstart"></a>
 ## Quickstart